MicrosoftDocs/xamarin-docs/docs/xamarin-forms/platform/ios/page-presentation-style.md

 ms.date: 10/24/2018
 ---

-# iPad Modal Page Presentation Style
+# Modal Page Presentation Style on iOS

 [![Download Sample](~/media/shared/download.png) Download the sample](https://docs.microsoft.com/samples/xamarin/xamarin-forms-samples/userinterface-platformspecifics)

-This iOS platform-specific is used to set the presentation style of a modal page on an iPad.
+This iOS platform-specific is used to set the presentation style of a modal page.
 It's consumed in XAML by setting the `Page.ModalPresentationStyle` bindable property to a `UIModalPresentationStyle` enumeration value:

 ```xaml
 <ContentPage ...